4 Easy Ways to Propagate Lavender Plants – A Step By Step Guide

 how to propagate lavender

-Cuttings are the most popular method of lavender propagation.
-Here are step-by-step instructions for both rooting in water and a container.
+Cuttings are an easy way and the most popular method of lavender propagation.
+Here are step-by-step instructions for both rooting in water and soil.

 Step 2: Remove the leaves off the lower third of the cut stem.

-Step 3: Put the lavender cuttings in a glass jar in the sun.
+Step 3: Place the lavender cuttings in a glass jar in the sun, ensuring they receive direct sunlight.

 Step 4: Change the water every 4-5 days.
 New roots will grow from the bottom of the cutting in a few weeks.